V-Sekai/libgodot_project/README.md

 ### Rationale for RenderingNativeSurface Design

-For those who are familiar with Godot Engine internals: there was already a way to pass in platform specific native surface data (called ``WindowPlatformData``) during initialization.
+For those who are familiar with Godot Engine internals: there was already a way to pass in platform-specific native surface data (called ``WindowPlatformData``) during initialization.

-Why is this refactoring necessary to a full fledged reference counted object?
+Why is this refactoring necessary to a full-fledged reference counted object?

 * We chose reference counting because it makes it easier to use on the client side, no need to manage the lifecycle manually.
-Earlier versions of this PR used simple Godot Objects, but they required manual memory management which was error prone.
+Earlier versions of this PR used simple Godot Objects, but they required manual memory management which was error-prone.

 * While on Apple platforms it is very easy to pass in a ``CAMetalLayer`` reference, and Metal (and thus MoltenVk) will happily render into it, other platforms impose way more restrictions.
   * For example: On Windows and Linux a separate Vulkan instance and the use of external textures is required to render Godot on a separate thread from the host application's main renderer thread.